Overview

 Account Statements

 In serviceminder, the "Statement" is behind the scenes, and is continuously updating for each customer.
-It's accessible via a shortcode link.
+It's accessible in several ways:

-That shortcode is {contact.statement_url} - Include this shortcode in any communication with the contact and they can review all invoices and choose to pay a portion of their total balance due.
+2. You can include the shortcode {contact.statement_url} in any communication with the contact.
+This will generate a custom link for them where they can review all invoices and choose to pay a portion of their total balance due.

-On an invoice, the customer may also find the statement view by clicking View Statement in the Open Invoices section of any Invoice.:
+3. On any invoice, the customer may also find the statement view by clicking View Statement in the Open Invoices section.

 FAQs